Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

 Docker and Docker Compose are going to build new images and containers for your Dojo.
 After completion, the updated version of your Dojo will be launched automatically.

-Note: The upgrade process will override all manual modifications of the files stored under the <dojo_dir> directory with an exception for the three configuration files stored in the "<dojo_dir>/docker/my_dojo/conf" directory.
+Note: The upgrade process will override all manual modifications of the files stored under the `<dojo_dir>` directory with an exception for the three configuration files stored in the `<dojo_dir>/docker/my-dojo/conf` directory.

 <a name="config_files"/>

 ## Configuration files ##

-Each new release of Dojo is packaged with 3 template files stored in the "<dojo_dir>/docker/my_dojo/conf" directory:
+Each new release of Dojo is packaged with 3 template files stored in the `<dojo_dir>/docker/my-dojo/conf` directory:
 - docker-bitcoin.conf.tpl
 - docker-mysql.conf.tpl
 - docker-node.conf.tpl